The Average American Doesn’t Know How Much These Common Medical Procedures Actually Cost

 Next: Do you dread going to the dentist?

-You know you should go to the dentist.
-But many of us put it off.
-The dentist’s office is, after all, one of the least-fun places in modern America.
+The dentist’s office is one of the least-fun places in America.
 It’s often painful.
 The hygienist shames you for not flossing.
 There are a lot of reasons not to go.
 But cost shouldn’t be one of them.
 The average dental exam costs 42% less than expected, per InsuranceQuotes.

 America has a problem with painkillers.
 They’re as pervasive in our communities today as any other drug or illicit substance.
 Perhaps that’s one of the reasons we are more or less on the mark when it comes to estimating the cost of a 30-day supply.
 Americans are within 10% when guesstimating painkiller costs, according to InsuranceQuotes.